ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop-payment-gateways/prestashop-simplifiedshopflow/prestashop-simplified-described.md

 # PrestaShop Simplified Described

-Created by Thomas Tornevall, last modified on 2021-11-25 The simplified shopflow is from an integration perspective much more friendlier to apply to PrestaShop than Resurs Checkout since the payment flow itself does not require much frontend editing.
+The simplified shopflow is from an integration perspective much more friendlier to apply to PrestaShop than Resurs Checkout since the payment flow itself does not require much frontend editing.
 When credentials and